 The Hornets finished 31-13 in 2015, including a 16-4 mark in conference play.
 Lynchburg went 31-16 in 2014, finishing second in the ODAC regular-season.
 The Hornets earned a bid to the NCAA Tournament for the second-straight year.

-The 2013 season saw LC return to the NCAA Tournament after a 32-13 record.
+The 2013 season saw Lynchburg return to the NCAA Tournament after a 32-13 record.
 Simmons earned her 400th career win in a doubleheader sweep of Mary Washington and was named the ODAC Coach of the Year.

 In 2012, Coach Simmons oversaw one of her youngest teams and finished with a 21-19 overall record, and a 12-6 mark in the ODAC, good enough to tie for third-place overall.

-The 2010 and 2011 campaigns saw the Hornets combine for 45 wins and LC finished above .500 in each season.
+The 2010 and 2011 campaigns saw the Hornets combine for 45 wins and Lynchburg finished above .500 in each season.
 In 2009, the Hornets posted a record of 38-8-1, just one win shy of their record setting total.
 They also won their third straight ODAC Championship and advanced to the NCAA Division III Tournament.

 Simmons' 2006 team finished 30-15 - and led the Hornets in 2005 to a 31-9 record.
-LC tied for first place in the conference, and she was named the ODAC Coach of the Year for the third-straight season.
+Lynchburg tied for first place in the conference, and she was named the ODAC Coach of the Year for the third-straight season.